deltachat/deltachat-pages/de/help.md

   while chatmail apps and relays pervasively enforce end-to-end encryption and security standards.

-- Non-chatmail apps use email servers as a long-term message archive while chatmail clients use email servers for ephemeral instant message transport.
+- Non-chatmail apps use email servers as a long-term message archive while chatmail clients use email servers for ephemeral instant message relay.

 - Supporting the full variety of classic email setups would require considerable development and maintenance efforts, and complicate making chatmail-based messaging more resilient, reliable and fast.

-### Wie kann ich ein Chat-Profil mit einer klassischen E-Mail-Adresse als Transport konfigurieren? {#classic-email}
+### Wie kann ich ein Chat-Profil mit einer klassischen E-Mail-Adresse als Relay konfigurieren? {#classic-email}

 First off, **please do not use the same classic email address also from non-chatmail classic email apps** unless you are prepared to deal with encrypted messages in the inbox, double notifications, accidentally deleted emails or similar annoyances.

-You can configure a email address for chatting at **New Profile → Use Other Server → Use Classic Mail as Transport**.
+You can configure a email address for chatting at **New Profile → Use Other Server → Use Classic Mail as Relay**.
 Note that classic email providers will generally not support [Push Notifications](#instant-delivery) and have other limitations, see [Provider Overview](https://providers.delta.chat).
 Chatmail uses the default INBOX for relay; ensure the provider setup does too.